 Just when we thought survival couldn’t be more of a five-star experience, we launched into shelter construction.
 Freshly sharpened knives in sheath, we set out to gather willow branches.
 The result was a field full of what looked like wedding arches, which we covered with space blankets and plastic sheets.
 The makeshift sweat lodges captured heat radiation from the crackling fire a few feet away, and in 15 minutes, the temperature in our shelter was up to 90 degrees.
 On a warm, sunny afternoon: big whoop.
 But if it’s ten below in January, that kind of heat means life or death—and yes, survivor David has gotten a shelter that warm in winter more than once.

 I love the outdoors as much as the next Bozemanite, and the Bushcraft course left me feeling guilty for not seeking out basic survival skills until now.
 This program was designed with fair-weather recreationists like myself in mind, though experts would undoubtedly benefit as well.
 The good news?
-River Source plans to offer more courses throughout the summer.
+Several local outfits offer courses throughout the year.
 Jump on board in case you go overboard, and earn alpha status among your friends by starting fires, dressing wounds, munching wild foliage, and erecting wedding-worthy shelters before their eyes.